borkdude/immutable-webapp/README.md

 ### Running the project

 To compile Clojurescript open a terminal window and cd into immutable-webapp's directory.
-Then run `lein cljsbuild auto`.
+Then run `lein do clean, cljsbuild auto`.
 Changes in the Clojurescript code of this project are automatically picked up.
+For live reloading, do `lein do clean, figwheel`.

 In another terminal window again cd into immutable-webapp's directory and run `lein ring server`.
 Browser to `http://localhost:8090/index.html` and you should see "Hello world!"